luke-beep/all-about-windows/README.md

 - A config for Fortnite **[https://drive.google.com/drive/folders/1zYUWd3FQ5fBkaEse-3uCh1JpY_afq-uD?usp=share_link](https://drive.google.com/drive/folders/1zYUWd3FQ5fBkaEse-3uCh1JpY_afq-uD?usp=share_link)**.

 - A config for CS: GO **[https://drive.google.com/drive/folders/1Z1M2krDzhzyGwkJoC1kDJVvj_BtJkRS-?usp=sharing](https://drive.google.com/drive/folders/1Z1M2krDzhzyGwkJoC1kDJVvj_BtJkRS-?usp=sharing)**.

+### **My Process Lasso configuration**
+- **Process Lasso** is a software that allows you to control the processes running on your computer.
+It can be used to set priorities for certain programs, limit the number of cores they use, and more.
+My configuration is adapted to fit any system.
+My configuration file can be downloaded here: [Process Lasso configuration](/configuration/ProcessLasso_LukeHjo2611.INI)

 ### **Safe to use HoneCTRL settings for NVIDIA**
 ----